 Alan Davey, Foreword to Sustaining Great Art

 Environmental sustainability is an issue of global significance.
-The Arts Council want the arts and cultural sector in this country to take a lead in making the world a more sustainable, responsible and equitable place and to transform itself into a low-carbon, sustainable and resilient sector.
-In October 2013 we published the second edition of our strategic framework, Great Art and Culture for Everyone in which we stated that the Arts Council is committed to ensuring that we, and the organisations and projects that we fund, embrace environmental sustainability and reduce our carbon footprint.
+The Arts Council wants the arts and cultural sector in this country to take a lead in making the world a more sustainable, responsible and equitable place and to transform itself into a low-carbon, sustainable and resilient sector.
+In October 2013 we published the second edition of our strategic framework, Great art and culture for everyone.
+In the publication, we stated that the Arts Council is committed to ensuring that we, and the organisations and projects that we fund, embrace environmental sustainability and reduce our carbon footprint.

 - support creative and imaginative responses to climate change

 - support the sector in developing the vision and leadership to innovate for the low-carbon economy of the 21st Century

 Environmental sustainability funding agreement requirements 2012-15

 In 2012, in a world first, the Arts Council introduced environmental reporting, policy and action plan requirements for National portfolio organisations, Bridge organisations, Major partner museums and (from 2013) National youth music organisations.
 Our partnership with Julie's Bicycle provides the means for organisations to achieve this.
 For further details see our page on funding agreement requirements.